 DFL lawmakers propose new childcare plan that would lower costs statewide

 ST. PAUL, Minn.
-(GRAY) – A new bill proposal to lower childcare costs across the state of Minnesota for anyone earning less than 150-percent of the state’s median family income.
+(KEYC) - A new bill proposal to lower childcare costs across the state of Minnesota for anyone earning less than 150% of the state’s median family income.

 Since the legislative session doesn’t start until February, the bill is just a proposal for the time being.
 Kotyza-Witthuhn explained the bill will be a continuation of unfinished work from the 2023 session.